stape-io/gohighlevel-tag/README.md

 # GoHighLevel tag for Google Tag Manager Server Side

+The GoHighLevel tag for the server GTM communicates with the GoHighLevel API.

+#### You can use this tag for:

+- Create new contacts
+- Track events (comming soon)

-## How to use the GoHighLevel tag:
+## How to use GoHighLevel tag

-TBD
+1. Add GoHighLevel tag to the server GTM.
+2. Add GoHighLevel API Key.
+4. Add contact email and phone.

 ## Open Source